blockchain-unica/social-good/Categories/Philantrophy/rootproject.md

 Users enlisted fot doing the work are selected, enrolled and paid at the end of the day.
 The wage is given partly in fiat and partly in token (ROOTS) that can be spent only after some criteria are met (time as elapsed, other work has been done, token request raises).
 The goal is to educate worker to plan savings, and to have a medium-term pension fund.

 The platform is funded by donations.
-The gathered funds are parted like this: 85% is for the project to be completed, 3% is reserved for credit card and handling fees,  2%  as an  administration fee, and  10% goes to the direct purchase  of ROOTS tokens on the open market, increasing token demand.
+The gathered funds are parted like this: 85% is given to the sigle project to pay workers, 3% is reserved for credit card and handling fees,  2%  as an  administration fee, and  10% goes to the direct purchase  of ROOTS tokens on the open market, increasing token demand.